-On behalf of the City of Georgetown, Burns & McDonnell is submitting the enclosed registration application, Parts I through IV, to construct the new Georgetown Transfer Station.
-We have uploaded the electronic documents to the Texas Commission on Environmental Quality (TCEQ) website and are providing one printed original and three printed copies for review and comment.
+On behalf of the City of Georgetown, Burns & McDonnell is submitting the enclosed preliminary revision to the registration application to construct the new Georgetown Transfer Station.
+We are providing one printed original copy, two unmarked copies, and one marked copy.